GHDDI-AILab/Targeting2019-nCoV/docs/contact_us.md

-# Contribute to this portal
+# Community Discussion
-We appreciate the global effort in fighting this pandemic, and welcome all discussion regarding the novel coronavirus.
+We appreciate the global effort in fighting this pandemic and welcome all discussions and contributions regarding the novel coronavirus.
 There are three ways to contribute your efforts to this portal.

 ## Discussion